binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Serverless

-Securing Serverless currently is hard because the interactions between components are all in the open and on different platforms, requiring different sets of users, privileges.
+Securing Serverless currently is hard because the interactions between components are all in the open and on different platforms, requiring different sets of users and privileges.
 Trust boundaries are disparate.

 At the same time, Serverless does push the Developer into creating more testable components.